CTTTN/CTTTN.github.io/index.md

 ## Contact

 This website aims to give visibility to the network and the work of its members.
-If you would like to join the network or to share some of your events and resources, you are more than welcome to reach out via our <a href="contact.html" class="green">contact page</a>.
+If you would like to join the network or to share some of your events and resources, you are more than welcome to reach out via our <a href="contact.html" target="_self">contact page</a>.